What Is The Difference Between Dating and Being in a Relationship?

 The first stage of dating: Attraction

 The first stage of dating, often referred to as the “attraction phase,” is frequently characterized by a flurry of emotions and heightened levels of dopamine in the brain.
-This is usually when you feel an intense pull toward your partner and are likely to experience feelings of euphoria, energy, and a heightened sense of pleasure.
-This stage can be crucial in developing a playful bond and feeling out the nature of the relationship.
+This early dating phase is usually when you feel an intense pull toward your partner and are likely to experience feelings of euphoria, energy, and a heightened sense of pleasure.
+This stage may occur in the first few weeks or months of a relationship and can be crucial in developing a playful bond and feeling out the nature of the relationship.
+During this time a people may be dating more than one person at a time before a relationship becomes exclusive.

 Building